flinksey/100-Days-of-Code/log.md

 **Today's Progress**: Continued working on one of my final assignments.
 It's taking me a really long time to debug my code for one of the items, so that's something I'll likely redo from scratch tomorrow.

 **Thoughts**: Today wasn't as productive as I'd hoped it to be.
 I essentially spent the bulk of my time trying to debug some code, which is now quite long for what's being asked.
 I can definitely do it, just need to make sure I achieve my goal of completing this assignment by this weekend since my classes start this week.

+### Day 24: September 10, 2020

+**Today's Progress**: Finally debugged that item from yesterday.
+It works!
+It works!

+**Thoughts**: Today was fun.
+I mean, it was stressful because I had started from scratch and was suddenly looking at an empty cell.
+But the more I worked on it, the more I understood about how to go about it.
+All in all, today was productive!